"I NEVER TRIED THAT BEFORE, SO I THINK I SHOULD DEFINITELY BE ABLE TO DO IT."

 After some other office jobs, I backpacked through Thailand and caught the travel bug.
 Then, in 1990, I had my daughter, who's now given me two grandkids.
 I love being a granny, and yes, I knit.

 I worked my way up the corporate ladder without a high school diploma, eventually becoming an executive.
-But after decades in the rat race, I realized it wasn't for me.
+But after decades in the rat race, I realized it wasn't for me anymore.
 I was living for the weekends.
 So, I quit and traveled, spending five months in Bali and then some time in New York.

 Honestly, middle-aged life is full of possibilities, and I'm ready to grab them.🥥